-Interest expense allocation and apportionment; special rules for specified partnership loans and antiabuse.
+Interest expense allocation and apportionment; special rules for specified partnership loans and anti-abuse.
 The final FTC regulations clarify some language in these rules, modifying the regulatory language that the rules for specified partnership loans apply solely to match existing income and expense related to the loan.
-Therefore, the rules do not t create additional gross income.
+Therefore, the rules do not create additional gross income.
 Also, expanded rules relating to specified partnership loans are provided in the 2019 proposed regs.

-Meanwhile, the final FTC regulations provide a simplified safe harbor option with respect to the “reconstruction option.”
+The final FTC regulations provide a simplified safe harbor option with respect to the “reconstruction option.”
 In light of the addition of a safe harbor option, no changes are made to the requirements for reconstruction if the safe harbor option isn’t chosen.
 Thus, taxpayers that do not choose the safe harbor must determine the unused foreign taxes with respect to foreign branch category income as if that separate category had applied in the year the taxes were paid or accrued.

 Look-through rules and interest expense.
 The final FTC regulations provide that the allocation and apportionment rule is applied in the year the interest income is taken into account — even if the interest expense isn’t deductible by the CFC in that year.

-The final FTC regulations generally retain the proposed FTC regulations’ applicability date provision, providing that the portions of the regulations that relate to TCJA statutory amendments apply to tax years beginning after December 31, 2017.
+The final FTC regulations generally retain the proposed FTC regulations’ applicability date, providing that the portions of the regulations that relate to TCJA statutory amendments apply to tax years beginning after December 31, 2017.
 Portions of the regulations that don’t relate to such statutory amendments apply to tax years ending on or after December 4, 2018.